Courses

 [ ca nw ]

 Surveys Korean arts and material culture, from the Neolithic to the mid-20th century.
 Covers archaeology, religious and secular art/artifacts of the Three Kingdoms, United Silla, and Koryo periods.
 Covers Choson dynasty and Colonial period.
-Usually offered every second year.
+Usually offered every fourth year.

 Staff